Security Architecture

 Current state assessment

-We document and evaluate your existing architecture: network topology, identity systems, cloud configuration, data flows, monitoring coverage.
-We identify the gaps that create real risk — not theoretical weaknesses, but architecture decisions that an attacker could actually exploit.
+We document your existing architecture: network topology, identity systems, cloud configuration, data flows, monitoring coverage.
+We identify gaps that create real risk — not theoretical weaknesses, but exploitable architecture decisions.

 Requirements and constraints